conradtchan/starfit/README.md

 # Installation
 Tested with Python 3.10, 3.11

-Optional: A working LaTeX installation and dvipng is required to create plots with LaTeX labels (ideal for publication).
-Otherwise, Matplotlib's default MathText is used, which may not render all symbols correctly.
+Optional: A working `LaTeX` installation and `dvipng` is required to create plots with LaTeX labels (ideal for publication).
+Otherwise, `Matplotlib`'s default `MathText` is used, which may not render all symbols correctly.

 ## From PyPI (recommended)
 ```shell